idaholab/raven/framework/README.txt

 mode element set to pbs.
 If the Driver will be used to create the qsub command, then it needs a batchSize parameter to tell how many nodes to reserve, and an expected time to tell the queuing system how long the problem should take to run.
-The ParallelProcNumb tells how many threads an individual command should have.
+The NumThreads tells how many threads an individual command should have.

 <RunInfo>